1924- Uncle Charlie Resigns

 Would the players come back?
 Would they follow Uncle Charlie?
 Would they just transfer to another school?

 Uncle Charlie's leaving was all that anybody talked about.

 Centre's administration and a search team immediately began to look for a new coach.
-They were sensitive about the Richmond, Virginia meeting.
+They were sensitive about the earlier Richmond meeting.
 If they offered too high a salary, the college may be criticized by the Southern Association.
 But at the same time, if they offered too little, they may not be able to land a coach of significance.

 Alumni and a group of citizens in Danville along with the students started lobbying for Centre to hire Bo.
-In 1921, he had been one of the most famous athletes in the country, right there with Jack Dempsey and Babe Ruth, and he still had huge name recognition everywhere.
+During his playing days at Centre, he had become one of the most famous athletes in the country, right there with Jack Dempsey and Babe Ruth, and he still had huge name recognition everywhere.
 No matter where you were, people knew who you were talking about if you just said, "Bo."

 In Danville, and throughout Kentucky, it was, "Bo can keep the program going.
 We'll be ok if we can get Bo."

 But, Bo had another year on his contract with Centenary.
 Plus, certain members of the Southern Association of Colleges had expressed concern about Bo's salary demands if he left Centenary for Centre.
 Some even made it known that if Centre hired Bo, they'd seriously consider not scheduling the Colonels just has they threatened regarding Uncle Charlie.